 (It does not appear that Buffett or Blackrock have stakes in Facedrive.
 Also, the name is spelled "Buffett" with two t's-a buffet is a self-serve style of casual dining.)

-Buffet, Bezos And Blackrock Are Betting Big On This \$30 Trillion Mega-Trend mega trend of sustainable investing, their competition may have caught up.
+Buffet, Bezos And Blackrock Are Betting Big On This \$30 Trillion Mega-Trend

-By Ian Jenkins - May 28, 2020, 6:00 PM CDT
+By lan Jenkins - May 28, 2020, 6:00 PM CDT